winterashleygayle/winterashleygayle.github.io/_posts/2026-21-01-do-you-believe-that-a-spider-can-dance.md

 ---
-date: 2026-01-21 12:30:01
+date: 2026-01-21 12:30:01 -0800
 layout: post
-title: Where does my body still hold the force of what passed through me?
+title: "Where does my body still hold the force of what passed through me?"
-subtitle:
+subtitle: ""
-description: Every wound has a trajectory; healing is learning where the damage traveled.
+description: "Every wound has a trajectory; healing is learning where the damage traveled."
+categories:
-category: psychology
+  - psychology
 image: /assets/img/uploads/emotionalwound.png
 optimized_image: /assets/img/uploads/emotionalwound.png
 tags:
   - fate
 author: awinter
 ---

 The Anatomy of an Emotional Wound